When somebody says, “I'm going backpacking,” and you reply, “where are you going?” Pakistan is not what you expect to hear.

 These daunting peaks are often mistakenly included among the neighboring Himalayas, a testament to their grand scale.

-Among these peaks, four of the world's most massive glaciers can be found, some dozens of miles long.
+Four of the world's most massive glaciers can be found among these peaks, some dozens of miles long.

 3. The Wealth of History in Pakistan

-Some of the world's most ancient civilizations were birthed in the region that is now considered to be Pakistan.
+Some of the world's most ancient civilizations were birthed in the region now considered Pakistan.

 Over 5,000 years ago, the Indus River, which flows centrally through Pakistan, gave sustenance to tens of thousands of people by allowing them to farm in an otherwise arid climate.